StudioShemp/ESP32-Garage-DoorController-V2-MQTT-Blynk/README.md

 ## Home Assistant

-To read the values in Home Assistant via MQTT
+To read the values in Home Assistant via MQTT make the following changes to the MQTT settings in configuration.yaml

-## Garage Door inclusions in configuration.yaml
+## Garage Door sensor templates in the MQTT section of configuration.yaml

 ```YAML
 mqtt: